![]() |

 Finally, assign the new package to Employees who are at the high-wage rate:

 NOTE-- If some employees work at both the high-wage and low-wage rates, life is more complicated.
 You'll need to create multiple Wage Schedules with different tax packages so each Labor Hours record gets the correct worker's comp rate.
-For more about that, check the manual writeup on multiple wage rates.
+For more about that, check the writeup on multiple wage rates.
 Click here for more about payroll in

+the Getting Started manual.
+Click here to return to payroll topics.
 Topics | Previous | Next | Payroll Info | Getting Started Manual | Reference Manual | Site Map | Website |